Women and the environment: United States

-Since the 1990s the United States has seen women continuing to foster their concerns of the environment.
+Since the 1990s, women have continued to foster their concerns of the environment in the United States.
 The decade saw the growth of the Environmental Justice movement beginning with Lois Gibbs, who formed the Center for Health, Environment and Justice, helping community organizations battle toxic waste issues and others.
-The Principles of Environmental Justice were adopted at the First National People of Color Environmental Leadership Summit in Washington D.C. on October 24–27, 1991.
+The Principles of Environmental Justice were adopted at the First National People of Color Environmental Leadership Summit in Washington, D.C., on October 24–27, 1991.
 In a series of seventeen mandates, the principles call for public policies guaranteeing the right to responsible uses of renewable resources and land, creating a sustainable planet for all living beings.
 Feminists involved in current ecological movements continue the examination of the intersectionality of race, class and gender in human's experiences within their environments and the examination of perceptions and how values of the connection between humans and the environment are shaped by gender roles and assumptions.
 Other topics of concern include structures of power at the political and economic institutional level that are instrumental in the ecological movement, particularly the interdependence between oppression and domination.
 Today's environmental feminists' scholarship focuses upon transnational, post-structuralist and postcolonial deconstructions.

-During the 2000s women in the environment have turned their focus to another aspect of the environmental justice movement, that of gender justice.
+During the 2000s, women turned their focus to gender justice, another aspect of the environmental justice movement.
 Gender justice differs from ecofeminism in that this perspective argues that women are affected by the environment in gender-specific ways as opposed to the focus on the connection between the oppression of women and nature.
 Gender disparities for women include the increase of environmental burdens due to their involvement in women's work of care taking and lack of access to resources due to lower incomes or poverty.
 Women are more likely to make food sacrifices for their family, and are more impacted by climate change, which impacts at a greater risk those that are already environmentally disadvantaged.
 Women are at greater risk during natural disasters, and subjected to increased levels of male violence in the wake of these disasters.
 Overall, women are less likely to be able to avoid or adapt to environmental degradation.
 The response to these gender inequities has been an increase in activism by women of color.
 In a marked difference from mainstream environmentalists, women of color, primarily Native American and Hispanic, are driving political change using grassroots organizations in a desire to address the gender specific differences of environmental effects.
 Gender justice activists also seek to empower their communities and preserve their cultural traditions in addition to preserving the environment.
 Following these principles, environmental leaders such as activist Julia Butterfly Hill, founder of the Circle of Life Foundation, and Native American activist Winona LaDuke (Anishinabe), founder of Indigenous Women's Network, are continuing women's participation in the environmental gender justice movement in the United States today.